Birth Professionals Want YOU To Be Skilled

 Birth professionals are frustrated with childbirth too!

 There’s an imbalance in childbirth.
 Everyone knows that and you as a doctor, obstetrician, CNM or Direct Entry Midwife and Doulas all know this.
 For years the issues around childbirth have been put into political debates.
-Things have changed yet somehow have stayed the same.
+Things have changed yet somehow everything has stayed the same.

 Politics of childbirth